1

 There is no fireplace in the facility.
 There is a working fire extinguisher, smoke detector, carbon monoxide detector and adequate heating and ventilation for safety and comfort.
 There are no stairs in this home.
 Safe toys and play equipment are observed.
 The home has working telephone service and LPA confirmed the phone number is (209) 761-9810.

-LPA discussed Safe Sleep Regulations with licensee.
-Play yards and cribs are not being used as infants are over 12 months of age.
-Licensee is aware that for each infant in care, cribs and play yards are to be kept free from all loose articles and objects while infants are sleeping, and there are no objects hanging above or attached to the crib or play yard.
-Infants are not swaddled while in care.
-Licensee physically checks on sleeping infants every fifteen minutes and documents any signs of distress which includes but is not limited to flushed skin color, increase in body temperature, restlessness and labored breathing.
-Infants can be visually observed through an open door if sleeping in a separate room.
+Licensee has two infants enrolled in the facility.
+Licensee understands that there shall be one crib/play yard for each infant in care, during the inspection LPA Herrera observed a play yard and a crib that were kept free from all loose articles and objects.
+Licensee states she keeps them free from all loose articles and objects while infants are sleeping, and there are no objects hanging above or attached to the play yard.
+Per Licensee Infants are not swaddled while in care.
+Licensee provided proof of physically checking on infants every fifteen minutes to document any sign of distress, which includes but is not limited to flushed skin color, increase in body temperature, restlessness, and labored breathing on a sleeping log.
+Licensee understands that infants can be visually observed through an open door if sleeping in a separate room.
 Individual Infant Sleeping Plan is completed and in file for each infant up to 12 months of age.
-Infants up to 12 months of age are placed on their backs for sleeping. (continue 809C)
+Infants up to 12 months of age are placed on their backs for sleeping.
+Continued on 809-C.

 |